GoogleCloudPlatform/application-integration-samples/src/vertex-ai-task/README.md

 6) In the integration designer, click `Upload/download menu` and then select `Upload integration`.
 7) In the file browser dialog, select `vertex-ai-task.json`, and then click Open.
 A new version of the integration is created using the uploaded file.
 8) Click on the Vertex AI - Predict task in the canvas, and under Authentication (right-hand side pannel), select the previously created Authentication Profile.
-9) In the integration designer, click Test.
+9) In the Integration designer, click Test.
 Add a sample prompt such as "Generate a list of pizzas" for the TextPrompt input variable.